-- Braemar Corporate Governance Framework; - · Braemar Risk Management methodology; - compliance with our policies, including our AML/KYC policies' (enhanced) customer due diligence requirements; and - compliance with relevant laws & regulations.
-Enhanced KYC procedures and ongoing monitoring of compliance with governance policies and legal/regulatory requirements across the Group to help ensure requirements are not breached.
+- KYC policies' (enhanced) customer - compliance with relevant laws & regulations.

+Enhanced KYC procedures and ongoing monitoring of compliance with governance policies and legal/ regulatory requirements across the Group to help ensure requirements are not breached.

 Currency fluctuations

 The Group is exposed to foreign exchange risk because of a large proportion of its revenue being generated in US Dollars while the cost base is in multiple currencies.